jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 ### …and the decentralized web can still be realized

-This hypothetical isn’t a dream, it’s a tangible vision for the future which has motivated many—including Optimism—to dedicate their lives to its pursuit.
+This hypothetical isn’t a dream, it’s a tangible vision for the future which has motivated many—including Pepe—to dedicate their lives to its pursuit.
 Due to these collective contributions, every year we learn more about the blockchain technology stack and get closer to realizing the vision.

 With the support of the industry, we think a clear picture for how to architect a truly scalable blockchain is beginning to come into view.
 We call it the “Superchain”.
 This document lays out the core technical principles underlying the Superchain architecture, as well as a set of tangible projects which, when complete, we believe will finally realize the blockchain scalability vision.
 It will be a multi-year (if not decade) journey.
 However, if we know roughly where we’re going we’ll get there a little faster.